 How low interest rates affect your life insurance policy

-The following is a guest post by insurance specialist Glenn Cooke, president of InsureCan Inc.
+The following is a post by insurance specialist Glenn Cooke, president of InsureCan Inc.

 We’ve been in a sustained low interest rate environment for a while now.
 While this is great news at mortgage renewal, this rate climate is having a dramatic impact on many existing life insurance policies as well as limiting options you may need to explore in the future.